 For teachers on August 11, 2021; For students on August 16, 2021.

 WHAT WILL SCHOOL LOOK LIKE IN AUGUST 2021?

-Traditional Learning: Students will return to traditional school with safety measures in place to reduce the spread of COVID.
+Traditional Instruction - Students will return to traditional school with safety measures in place to reduce COVID-19 spread.
 These measures are discussed in detail on pages 7-14.